KimKirk/Funding-Analysis-and-Determination/README.md

 - Contact me directly if you are interested in using the Form beyond demo mode.

 ## Purpose:
-- The form automates the ranking process of grantee candidates.
-- The form was created for internal use by Division personnel to provide a more objective grantee determination process.
+- The form was created for internal use by Division personnel.
+It reduces the manual labor associated with determining grantee candidates for funding by automating the ranking process of grantee candidates and provides a more objective grantee determination process.

 ## Overview
 - Worksheet "Form Overview" provides: